lexma1412/lexma1412.github.io/_posts/2024-05-25-ImageFilter.md

 - If you want, you can create a Gaussian kernel with the function, cv.getGaussianKernel().

 ## Sobel Filter
-Sobel filter is  High-pass filter, it will specify the **derivative (or gradient)** in X and Y direction by convolute with corresponding Sobel kernel.
+Sobel filter is  High-pass filter, it will specify the **derivative (or gradient)**  Gx, GY in X and Y direction by convolute with corresponding Sobel kernel.
 - 3x3 Sobel kernel for X direction:<br />
 <p>-1 0 1<br />
 -2 0 2<br />